KaunilD/kaunild.github.io/_pages/about.md

   - /about.html
 ---

-I am a pursuing my graduate studies in Data Science and Machine Learning at the University of Colorado Boulder.
+I am pursuing my graduate studies in Data Science and Machine Learning at the University of Colorado Boulder.

 Prior to my graduate studies, I was at Facebook Research as a Software Engineer in Machine Learning from September 2016 - December 2017.